WheelsOnDemand/inventory-service/README.md

 ## Inventory Service

-This is a simple inventory service that allows you to create, read, update, and delete items in an inventory.
+Inventory service allows you to create, read, update, and delete items in an inventory.

 <table>
     <thead>